kssuraaj28/kssuraaj28.github.io/_posts/2020-01-11-Getting-started.md

 >Processor: OMG....Is this a challege?: I need to receive a character from the keyboard
 Where's my book of I/O mappings, I need to find which microcontroller deals with keyboard functionality

 >Keyboard: *Notice me senpai*

 >Processor: Wait bro...
 Found it, the I/O *port* number. *Realizes that the keyboard is a device, it must have a manufacturer, recalls the whole watch analogy again*
 **So the device must have a _how to use guide_ published by the manufacturer!**

 >Keyboard: *Notice me senpai*

->Memory: Refers manual, sends what is required  to the port (the command maybe?
+>Processor: Refers manual, sends what is required  to the port (the command maybe?
 It all depends on the manufacturer.
 Maybe you need to greet the microcontroller first and then ask it to do something politely... maybe not.
 It all depends on the manual)

 >Keyboard: *Notice me senpai*

 >Keyboard microcontroller: Lol, I got something.
 I need to read a keypress from the keyboard?
 Easy
 >Keyboard: Finally, I have been waitin...

 >Keyboard microcontroller: Done

 >Processor: That was painful.

 That's what it is: painful.
 That's why modern operating systems install something called a device driver (it's a piece of software), that takes care of all this I/O business for you .As a programmer, you only interact with the driver to deal with I/O.